obogz/ReaScripts/README.md

 TODO:
-- Make undo work properly
+- Make undo work
-- Make back action work properly (delete if note is too small)
+- Fix overlaping notes (here I need to think about what solution would be best
 - optimise and cleanup the code
 - see if there is another way to detect retriggerd notes besides comparing velocity
 - cleanup, cleanup some more, optimise, organise and add integration with ReaPack